lydell/js-tokens/README.md

 In other words, js-tokens:

 - Mis-identifies regex as division and JSX as comparison in case 1 and 2.
-- Mis-identifies divison as regex and comparison as JSX in case 3.
+- Mis-identifies division as regex and comparison as JSX in case 3.

 This happens because js-tokens looks at the previous token when deciding between regex and division or JSX and comparison.
 In these cases, the previous token is `}`, which either means “end of block” (→ regex/JSX) or “end of object literal” (→ division/comparison).
 How does js-tokens determine if the `}` belongs to a block or an object literal?
 By looking at the token before the matching `{`.